Moto Service Station

 Parking at the Moto Service Station, Pease Pottage

 Note that at busy times it can be difficult to find a parking space.
-If the car park is full, or if you want to have a long snooze and don’t feel like paying Moto’s parking charge, use this interactive map to check out other parking areas in Pease Pottage.
+If the car park is full, or if you want to have a long snooze and don’t feel like paying for a 24-hour parking ticket (see below for details), use this interactive map to check out other parking areas in Pease Pottage.
 Parish Lane, Finches Field and Old Brighton Road South are all used by canny, sleepy, and cost-conscious drivers.

 Disabled Parking